DFE-Digital/get-into-teaching-api/README.md

 Then **set properties of the created env.local to "Always copy"**.

-A number of non-secret, default development environment variables are pre-set in `GetIntoTeachingApi/Properties/launchSettings.json` (such as a development `ADMIN_API_KEY` of `admin-secret` and the `VCAP_SERVICES` setup for the Postgres instance running in Docker).

-Other environment variables are available (see the `IEnv` interface) but not necessary to run the bare-bones application.
+Other environment variables are available (see the `IEnv` interface) but are not necessary to run the bare-bones application.

 The Postgres connections (for Hangfire and our database) are setup dynamically from the `VCAP_SERVICES` environment variable provided by GOV.UK PaaS.
 If you want to connect to a Postgres instance running in PaaS instead of the one in Docker - such as the test environment instance - you can do so by creating a conduit to it using Cloud Foundry: